Figuring out what your blood sugar should be, as well as what is considered “normal,” can be confusing, especially if you have diabetes.

 Fasting blood sugars

-A fasting blood sugar is a blood sugar that is measured or checked after fasting.
+A fasting blood sugar is a blood sugar level that is measured or checked after fasting.
 “Fasting” means not eating or drinking anything, except water, for at least eight hours.

-If you have diabetes and check your blood sugar with a meter, your healthcare provider will likely ask you to check fasting blood sugars.
+If you have diabetes and check your blood sugar with a blood glucose meter, your healthcare provider will likely ask you to check fasting blood sugars.
 Depending on your sleep schedule, this is a blood sugar check that you do first thing in the morning after you wake up, before you eat breakfast or drink your morning coffee.

 For most people who have diabetes, the goal is a fasting blood sugar from 80 to 130 mg/dL.
 Fasting blood sugar in people who do not have diabetes should be from 70 to 99 mg/dL